-Registration, which includes a free t-shirt and lunch, will begin at 9 a.m. in the ballroom of the ECU Memorial Student Union, with a welcome session following at 9:30 a.m.
+Registration, which includes a free t-shirt and lunch, will begin at 9 a.m. in the lobby of the Hallie Brown Fine Arts Center, with a welcome session following at 9:30 a.m.
 Four different breakout sessions for potential students are scheduled throughout the day, with the first beginning at 10 a.m.
 Other breakout sessions are set to begin at 11 a.m., noon and 1 p.m.

-Different activities are scheduled during each of the breakout four sessions.
+Different activities are scheduled during each of the four sessions.
 Students can choose to attend the activities that interest them.
-They will have the opportunity to sit in on a real college classes such as Art History Survey II; General Microbiology; Criminal Justice Issues; Non-Western Literature; Honors Enduring Questions (for students interested in Honors); Introduction to Mass Media; Sports Nutrition; Introduction to Music Education; Child and Adolescent Psychology; Introduction to Kinesiology; Elementary Russian; Introduction to Biotechnology; Introduction to Sociology; Genetics; Introduction to Linguistics and General Psychology.
+They will have the opportunity to sit in on a real college classes such as Educational Technology, First Aid, U.S. Government, Acting I, British Literature to 1800 and Introduction to Kinesiology.

-In addition, students can take a campus tour, find out about living on campus, learn about campus life and activities, attend labs, or learn about being part of a fraternity or sorority.
+In addition, students can take a campus tour, find out about living on campus, learn about campus life and activities, go to a band open house, attend labs, learn about being part of a fraternity or sorority, or go to a University Singers rehearsal.
 There will also be a session about the Honors Program and scholarships, including the President’s Leadership Class.

 For more information about Tiger Connection, contact the Enrollment Management Specialists at email@example.com or call 580-559-5254.